(Your Citizenship is in Heaven Above)

 We further read other inspired writers (Paul and John) stating that they were already “fellow partakers” and priests in the Kingdom.
 This was written before A.D.
 81-90, so if the kingdom was already in effect then, it surely is in effect now (not at some future “earthly millennial reign” time):

 The Jews of Jesus day were looking for and expecting that He was going to establish a literal, earthly, physical kingdom where Israel would rule over all other nations with Jesus as king.
-Jesus tried to correct their misconception when He clearly and unambiguously declared that His kingdom is not an earthly kingdom, and that it is not coming with “signs to be observed” (i.e., that it is a spiritual kingdom, that it is not “of this realm”):
+Jesus tried to correct their misconception when He clearly and unambiguously declared that His kingdom is not an earthly kingdom (“my kingdom is not of this world”), and that it is not coming with “signs to be observed” (i.e., that it is a spiritual kingdom, that it is not “of this realm”):

 WE ARE FELLOW PARTAKERS AND PRIESTS IN HIS KINGDOM (i.e., BE A KINGDOM BUILDER)

-All true believers in the Lord Jesus Christ are fellow priests with Him in His kingdom this very day!
-Brother or sister in Christ, it’s not just the job of your Pastor to lead others to Christ, it is your job.
+So, brother or sister in Christ, know that all true believers in the Lord Jesus Christ are fellow priests with Him in His kingdom this very day – and yes, even more, we are “ambassadors for Christ”!
+It’s not just the job of your “Pastor” to lead others to Christ, it is your job.
 You are a priest also!
-In fact, the modern Church position distinctions that have arisen in various denominations of so-called “Christianity” have so deformed the true, basic and simple nature of the gospel message, it’s no wonder many Christians today are lost and confused.
+In fact, the modern Church divisions that have arisen in various denominations of so-called “Christianity” have so deformed the true, basic and simple nature of the gospel message, it’s no wonder many Christians today are lost and confused.
 So be about the work of your Lord and King and share the gospel message with someone today.
-For the gospel will be preached to all of creation, and then the end will come.

 You are a kingdom builder, a fellow priest in the kingdom, so step out in confidence and boldness sharing Christ with the lost.
 We are called to always be about the business of our Lord and King, which is to help build His kingdom.
-We do this as we obey one of the commandments of Christ which is to share the gospel with all of creation (everyone).
+We do this as we obey one of the commandments of Christ which is to “preach [share] the gospel with all of creation (everyone).”
 A Christian is not called to worry about, nor participate and get entangled in, worldly affairs and matters such as politics and other such activities.
 We are to focus on what Christ has commanded us to do, which is to reach the lost.
 By wasting our time and energy worrying about, participating in, and endlessly arguing about worldly or political matters, we are not giving our best to what is most important.
 Also note that we cannot be kingdom builders unless there is already a kingdom.
-Let us therefore look to our Lord and King in confidence, knowing He is righteous and true, all the while abounding in the work of the Lord.
+Let us therefore look to our Lord and King in confidence, knowing He is righteous and true, “always abounding in the work of the Lord.”

 THE KINGDOM GROWS TO FILL THE EARTH